kagbogre/electron-custom-notifications/README.md

 ```
  ### Result
  ![alt text](https://i.imgur.com/Djx9m1o.png "Notification result")

- Notifications stack on top of each other.
+ (Notifications stack on top of each other)